metaclass-nl/tutorial-api-platform/README.md

 ```javascript jsx
     <table className="table table-responsive table-striped table-hover">
 ```
-columns address, zipcode, city, and label be removed.
+columns address, zipcode, city, and label can be removed.

 This will result in the following output on http://localhost/employees/